GRAINS-Wheat up 4 pct on dry conditions in U.S. Plains

-* U.S. wheat futures extend gains to 6.2 pct in two days
+* U.S. wheat futures extend gains to 6.1 pct in 2 days

 * Trade awaits USDA plantings and stocks data on Tuesday